Cambridge Heath

-Cambridge Heath is an urban area of Bethnal Green in the London Borough of Tower Hamlets, approximately 5.7 km north east of Charing Cross.
+Cambridge Heath is an area in the London Borough of Tower Hamlets, approximately 5.7 km north east of Charing Cross.
 It is named after a former heath in the East End of London.
 The northern boundary is formed by the Regent's Canal and the area includes Vyner Street, best known for its street art and galleries.

 The area is served by Cambridge Heath railway station, operated by London Overground.

 Toponymy

 The earliest written use of the name was by a scribe in the era of great orthographic variety, as Camprichthesheth, in 1275; other manifold variations soon followed.
 It could be unconnected with Cambridge instead from an Old English plant (such as comfrey) or unusual-form man's name.
 The area was once marshland and forest which, as Bishopswood, lingered in the east until the 16th century.

 History

+Cambridge Heath was a small village within the ancient parish of Bethnal Green, and was mostly agricultural up until dwellings began to sprout in the mid-18th century, when the trustees of Parmiters purchased a part of the west side of Cambridge Road, on either side of Hackney Road.
+Several cottages had been built in the settlement.
+More sustained activity began in 1786, when six more houses were built.
+By 1800, Cambridge Place formed the north-western boundary of the area.

 The Bethnal Green gasworks in Cambridge Heath, named after the then-Metropolitan Borough of Bethnal Green were built in 1866 and 1889 by designer, John Clark.
 Prior to the 1960s the sites were used to manufacture and store town gas made from coal.
 Following the discovery of natural gas in the North Sea in the 1960s, the gas holders continued to be used to store natural gas.

+During the Second World War, the Luftwaffe began The Blitz on 7 September 1940.
+Cambridge Heath was in "Target Area A" along with the rest of the East End of London.